-How are drones used in search and rescue [Interview]
+How drones are used in search and rescue

-For over a decade, Gene Robinson has been a leading expert in drones for search and rescue.
+For over a decade, Gene Robinson1 has been a leading expert in drones for search and rescue.
 Robinson sat down with Pix4D’s Angad Singh, to discuss all things aerial.

 Pix4D: Thank you for agreeing to talk to us today, Gene!
 Let’s begin at the beginning: What is search and rescue?